What is it?

 Lillian also finds herself developing a strange psychological bond with the mermaid, a connection more powerful than her vows to her husband.

 She Creature was produced for the Cinemax premium cable service as part of a series of “Creature Features” produced by special effects wizard Stan Winston and former American International Pictures head Samuel Z. Arkoff, most of which were inspired by horror films AIP made in the 1950s.

-Me and my brother GC watched it last night, and to our surprise it was better than we had expected especially for a television movie.
+My brother GC and I watched it last night, and to our surprise it was better than we had expected, especially for a television movie.

 The visuals, the acting, the tone, et cetera were better than we had expected.

 It was not goofy or corny like I had expected, and to my surprise there was a bit of mystery that kept me trying to guess where this was going.